In 1988, Frédéric took over the 1.5 hectares of vines that his grandfather, Marius Genton, had maintained.

 The vineyards have been gradually enriched by new grape varieties, drawing on the wealth of existing Savoyard varieties.

-Frédéric Giachino has been producing wine in his domain for more than 20 years, and utilising organic techniques for half of that time.
+Frédéric Giachino has been producing wine in his domain for more than 20 years, utilising organic techniques for half of that time.
 Located in the Chartreuse Hills, the vines of Giachino grow along the limestone slopes of Mount Granier.

 The soil here is a result of an ancient tragedy.
-In 1248, a huge landslide sent 500 million square metres of rock crashing down onto the surrounding villages, completely destroying five of them.
+In 1248, a huge landslide sent 500 million square metres of rock crashing down onto the surrounding villages, destroying five of them.
 The soil today, rich in limestone and clay, is made up of that rock.
 It is argued that only vines are capable of being cultivated in such conditions.

 It sounds quite remarkable that such conditions can lead to such excellent wines.
 Savoie has an average altitude of 1,500 metres, with 36 peaks reaching more than 3,500 metres.View Wines

 For many centuries, Frédéric and David's family were agriculturalists in the rich Grésivaudan plain, producing grains, nuts and fruits.
 They also have vineyards on the slopes of Mount Granier.

 "Respect for nature and the environment has always been close to our hearts."